1. Skip to navigation

 Furthermore, Ontario, along with Quebec and British Columbia, is making significant investments into greening its economy through the deployment of renewable energy among other initiatives.
 These endeavors will generate an abundance of environmental credits that will benefit their respective economies.

-The sale of GHG emissions credits generated by the development of 20,790 MW of offshore wind at a price of $65/tonne, the low price currently sought by the Alberta government to offset tar sands emissions, would add $3.6 billion to Ontario's treasury every year.
+The sale of GHG emissions credits generated by the development of 20,790 MW of offshore wind at a price of only $65/tonne, the low price currently sought by the Alberta government to offset tar sands emissions, would add $3.6 billion to Ontario's treasury every year.

-Saving freshwater with offshore wind power
+Saving freshwater with far-offshore wind power

 Generating power from offshore wind would also preclude the need to draw enormous amounts of freshwater from The Great Lakes to produce high-pressure steam used to drive coal-fired, natural gas and nuclear generators.